smartshark/labelSHARK/docs/source/extension.rst

 The configure function is called with a config dict which includes a list of :class:`pycoshark:pycoshark.mongomodels.IssueSystem` under the key **its**.

+The set_commit function is called with a :class:`pycoshark:pycoshark.mongomodels.Commit`.
-The get_labels function is called with a :class:`pycoshark:pycoshark.mongomodels.Commit` until all commits for the examined projects VCS are labeled.
+After that the get_labels function is called to request the labels for the commit.

 Minimum Example